autoplot/documentation/javadoc/org/das2/util/monitor/ConsoleTextProgressMonitor.md

+# org.das2.util.monitor.ConsoleTextProgressMonitor

-# org.das2.util.monitor.ConsoleTextProgressMonitorExample monitor that prints progress messages to the console (stderr).
+Example monitor that prints progress messages to the console (stderr).
  TODO: It might be nice to find a library that supports terminals so that newlines are not printed.

-ConsoleTextProgressMonitor( )
+# ConsoleTextProgressMonitor( )

 ***